Introduction¶

 LaminHub is a data collaboration hub built on LaminDB similar to how GitHub is built on git.

-LaminHub features
+LaminHub overview

 See for yourself by browsing the demo instances in the hub UI or lamin connect owner/instance